HananMurrar/ToDoListWeb/README.md

 #### Features:
 ##### Frontend:
 - Add task: enter a title (required) and description (optional), due date (optional) to create a new task
-- View tasks: see all tasks listed with their current status
+- View tasks: see all tasks listed with their status and due dates
 - Update task: edit title, description, due date, or mark a task as completed
 - Delete task: remove tasks from the list
 - Overdue tasks: tasks past their due date are highlighted in red
 - Client-side validation: prevents invalid inputs before sending them to the server

 ##### Backend:
-- REST API endpoints: provides endpoints for CRUD operations, all endpoints return JSON responses and use proper HTTP status code
+- REST API endpoints: provides endpoints for CRUD operations, all endpoints return JSON responses and use proper HTTP status codes
 - Error handling: returns clear and descriptive error messages with appropriate HTTP status codes
-- Data storage: tasks stored in H2 in-memory database
+- Data storage: tasks are stored in H2 in-memory database while the application is running
 - Business logic: validates data and manages task state
 - Server-side validation: ensures all tasks have valid data